-It is important that CITB learns from safeguarding concerns so that we can continue to improve our safeguarding provision.
+CITB must learn from safeguarding concerns so that we can continue to improve our safeguarding provision.
 When safeguarding incidents are closed out, CITB should evaluate the management of the concern and document the following factors regarding lessons learned:

-- Where there are no lessons to be learned, it is formally documented why this is the case; - Where there is a lesson to be learned, who the lessons learnt are relevant to and therefore should be made aware of them; - How the relevant lessons will be communicated, for example through a divisional newsletter or dedicated training session; and - How the effectiveness of the lessons learned will be assessed to ensure they are being implemented.
+• Where there is a lesson to be learned, who the lessons learnt are relevant to and therefore should be made aware of them;

+- How the relevant lessons will be communicated, for example, through a monthly safeguarding meeting or dedicated training session; and - How the effectiveness of the lessons learned will be assessed to ensure they are being implemented.

-All lessons learnt are identified, and these will be recorded in a Lessons Learnt Log with appropriate actions and outcomes which will be evaluated by the Wellbeing Group as a standard agenda item.
+All lessons learnt are identified, and these will be recorded in a Lessons Learnt Log with appropriate actions and outcomes, which will be evaluated by the Safeguarding & Welfare sub-board as a standard agenda item.